VijayIyer/MVCPractice/README.md

 [4](https://github.com/VijayIyer/MVCPractice/blob/master/MVCPractice/Views/Products/ProductsTable.cshtml).Ajax Request - for paging and searching operations.
 These are also firing the Index Action method in ProductsController, but the request is Asynchronous with loading indicator in view till request is complete.
 This is accomplished through Ajax Helper class and jQuery script in Index View in Products.<br/><br/>
  [5](https://github.com/VijayIyer/MVCPractice/blob/master/MVCPractice/CustomerValidator.cs).Fluent Validation - FluentValidationMVC is a library which makes it easy to create rules for the models.
 To accomplish this seperate class file is created for Customer.cs - CustomerValidator .
 Few rules are created on Customer Model using Fluent Validation - checking format of emails , and checking that last name is not equal to first name.
 Here we see how easy it is to create complex validation rules.<br/><br/>
  [6](https://github.com/VijayIyer/MVCPractice/blob/master/MVCPractice/CustomHelpers/CustomHelpers.cs).A custom HTML Helper is created - CustomHelper.
 Here , there is one helper method which creates a datalist for Color Property in Product Entity.<br/><br/>
+[7](https://github.com/VijayIyer/MVCPractice/blob/master/MVCPractice/CustomHelpers/CustomHelpers.cs).A custom HTML Helper is created - CustomHelper.
+Here , there is one helper method which creates a datalist for Color Property in Product Entity.<br/><br/>

 ### <br/>*Features planned -*
  1.Unit Testing and Integration Testing projects.<br/>
  2.Adding Service Layer and Repository Layer.<br/>